-The firm’s power team has maintained its enviable position at the cutting edge of transactions that are at the center of the power sector transformation in Nigeria.
+The firm’s energy team has maintained its enviable position at the cutting edge of transactions at the center of the power sector transformation in Nigeria.

-The team gained its initial power experience when it advised the defunct National Electric Power Authority (“NEPA”) in connection with re-negotiating its power purchase agreement with Enron.
-The team went on subsequently, to represent the regulator in its negotiations with prospective independent power producers.
-The team worked with NEPA for a period of four years, and in the course of that time advised in connection with a power purchase agreement with Agip and Shell.
+The team gained its initial energy experience when it advised the defunct National Electric Power Authority (“NEPA”) in connection with re-negotiating its power purchase agreement with Enron.
+The team went on subsequently to represent the regulator in its negotiations with prospective independent power producers.
+The team worked with NEPA for four years and in the course of that time, advised in connection with a power purchase agreement with Agip and Shell.
 This experience provided us with a unique opportunity to acquire theoretical as well as practical knowledge of the industry and to develop strong contacts at various levels of the industry.

 The team has been very active in advising on various aspects of the overhaul and privatisation of the Nigerian power sector.
 It regularly advises various clients on matters such as the regulatory framework for development, design, financing, ownership and construction of power projects in Nigeria; the processes and procedures for obtaining authorisations from the Nigerian Electricity Regulatory Commission; joint ventures; investments; technical service and management relationships with local companies; the viability of certain proposed power financing arrangements under Nigerian law, and on negotiating and drafting industry contracts like Power purchase agreements, Engineering, Procurement and Construction contracts, Long Term Service Agreements and Operation and Maintenance Contracts.
 The team also provides advice and dispute resolution representation and support to multinational and indigenous companies in connection with their day-to-day operations, projects and transactions.